 - Vomit Indiscretion Shot: Happens with Paul due to the above-mentioned Mood Whiplash.

 - "Well Done, Son!"
 Guy: After his epiphany, which began in the old Beaver Kill church, Shinji begins showing signs of this trope regarding his dad's superheroics.
-He dons a white version of his dad's costume, dubs himself "The Ghost Fox", and tries to take action against a bank robbery they're present at when his Paul tries being purposefully passive.
-Worried for his safety, he's met with disdain and disapproval from his Paul, a reaction that causes Shinji to kick his father away before running off.
+He dons a white version of his dad's costume, dubs himself "The Ghost Fox", and tries to take action against a bank robbery they're present at when Paul tries being purposefully passive.
+Worrying for Shinji's safety, Shinji is met with disdain and disapproval from Paul, a reaction that causes Shinji to kick his father away before running off.